jd-develop/nougaro/README.md

 * `colorama` (`pip install colorama`)

- Under GNU/Linux, to allow browsing command history with the arrow keys:
+ Under GNU/Linux, to allow browsing command history with the arrow keys, and to save the command history across sessions:

 * `readline` (`pip install readline`)